 The 3D-drawing is prepared and converted to Gcode, a type of code the 3D-printer can read and added to a memory card in the printer.
 Air pressure is then connected to push the material through the nozzle and the machine builds the object layer by layer using a type of coiling technique.
 Speed and extrusion rate can be controlled depending on the consistency of the material.
 It is therefore a favourable tool to use for exploring and developing new material compounds.
 The technique also makes it possible to print three dimensional objects using a material that usually cannot be shaped by hand.

-3D-printing and ceramic materials
+3D-printing with ceramic materials

 Hilda worked with adding fluxing materials and experimenting with consistencies to map out the possibilities of 3D-printing with other ceramic materials than raw clay.
 Depending on how the material reacts to heat the objects will change shape and texture.
 It is a contrast between the strict machine-made geometrical shape and the will of the material.
 The project is reflecting on questions about traditional production methods, making things by hand, what 3D-printing contributes to the design and crafts field, and if there is such a thing as digital crafts at all.